 Yesterday we had a little celebrity come and visit us, at least to our family.
 She is the newest cousin in our family and gets showered in love.

-They are all so excited to have this baby come, and will be such good little helpers.
+They are all so excited to have this baby come and will be such good little helpers.

-The girls just think of her as a little live doll, sooo much more fun then there play dolls.
+The girls just think of her as a little live doll, sooo much more fun than their play dolls.
 I don't think Jamiee was thrilled about being put in the doll crib for her nap.
-The best thing about having my sister visit is I can still get some things done that needed doing.(without feeling guilty) I had received some figs from a neighbour and it was more then I could eat fresh so I tried making Strawberry/Fig jam for the first time.
+The best thing about having my sister visit is I can still get some things done that needed doing. (without feeling guilty) I had received some figs from a neighbor and it was more than I could eat fresh so I tried making Strawberry/Fig jam for the first time.
 Yum Yum!!!

 Wednesday, August 25, 2010